 It is a perfect world, a world of consummate excellence, a world of supreme wonders, the ripest fruit in God’s garden, the master-thought of the universe.

-As the poem nears its conclusion the speaker refers to God once more and says that everything he mentioned in the last (approximately) nine lines, was “born with determination and nursed with exactness.”
+As ‘The Perfect World’ nears its conclusion the speaker refers to God once more and says that everything he mentioned in the last (approximately) nine lines, was “born with determination and nursed with exactness.”
 These are the base desires of someone who is not lost.
 A “found” person would live in this manner and then lie in their grave at the end with their “soul…marked and numbered.”

 If all of these attributes and impulses were combined together they would create for humanity a “perfect world…of consummate excellence and supreme wonders.”
 Only by living this way can one make the most of the fruit of God’s creation.